PoisotLab/ms_network_prediction/manuscript.md

 ## How do we fit a predictive model?

-- A predictive (supervised) ML model is trained on a dataset containing features and labels, generally split into a training and validation subset.
-The model learns to predict the labels from the training subset, then the fit is evaluated on the validation set.
+In machine learning, a predictive (supervised) model is trained on a dataset containing an outcome variable which we want to predict (also called label, response, or dependent variable) and predictor variables (also called features, descriptors, or independent variables) [@Kuhn2013AppPre; @KuhnTidMod].
+Before fitting the model, the dataset will generally be split into a training and validation subset.
+The model learns to predict the outcome from the training subset, then the fit and model performance are evaluated on the validation set [@Christin2020GoiFur].
 Depending on the type of model, the validation step is part of the training and the model will keep learning until it reaches a certain threshold based on the loss function.
-- Fitting and adjusting the model can be done by adjusting the model parameters depending on the type of model (layer compositions and network structures for neural networks, number of trees and splits for tree-based models).
+Fitting and adjusting the model can be done by adjusting the model parameters depending on the type of model (layer compositions and network structures for neural networks, number of trees and splits for tree-based models).

+Another important step in predictive modeling is feature engineering, i.e. adjusting and reworking the predictors to enable models to better uncover predictor-response relationships [@Kuhn2019FeaEng].
+It is also important to consider that fitting a predictive model must be placed in a bigger frame with some more steps.
+For instance, some other general phases of the modeling process
+are: exploratory data analysis, model tuning and selection, and model evaluation [@KuhnTidMod].
+Model validation will be discussed in the next section.

-- Studies with ML models predicting interactions, but not network properties: species traits used to predict interactions and infer trait-matching rules (Desjardins-Proulx et al., 2017; Pichler et al., 2020), automated discovery of food webs (Bohan et al., 2011), reconstruction of ecological networks using next-generation sequencing data (Bohan et al., 2017), network inference from presence-absence data (Sander et al., 2017)
+Many studies have used machine learning models specifically with ecological interactions.
+Relevant examples include species traits used to predict interactions and infer trait-matching rules [@Desjardins-Proulx2017EcoInt;
+@Pichler2020MacLea], automated discovery of food webs [@Bohan2011AutDis], reconstruction of ecological networks using next-generation sequencing data [@Bohan2017NexGlo], and network inference from presence-absence data [@Sander2017EcoNet].
+However, few studies have ever used predictive ML models on network properties, such as connectance as mentioned earlier, rather than interactions.
-- Ref 1, ref 2: Christin et al., 2019

 ## How do we validate a predictive model?